Skip to content

 • Background automation (use cron or interval)

-• Event-driven workflows (use webhook)
+• Event-driven workflows (use webhook when available)

 AspectIntervalCronWebhookChat